cusoiv/PopCoGenomeS/README.md

 This part is in /src/PopCOGenomeS_part_1.
 The file to run is PopCOGenomeS.sh.
 Please follow the instructions to edit the config.sh file as requested.

 Part 2: Identifying microbial populations as genome-wide selective sweeps.

+This part is in /src/PopCOGenomeS_part_2.
+Please follow the instructions to edit the phybreak_config.sh file as requested.